 The Neighborhood Resource Center which opened in August 2006, continues to uphold its mission by enriching the quality of life of City residents and promoting a sense of community through the delivery and connection of services that educate, develop financial management skills, and promote productive lifestyles.
-During program year 2018-19 the NRC office space will continue to serve as home to agencies such as the Delray Beach Community Land Trust, CROS Ministries, Legal Aid of Palm Beach County and Urban League of Palm Beach County.
-The City is always seeking to provide available space at the NRC to provide additional services within the CDBG target area.
+During the program year, the NRC office space will continue to serve as home to agencies such as the Delray Beach Community Land Trust, CROS Ministries, Legal Aid Society of Palm Beach County, Urban League of Palm Beach County, and Palm Beach County Food Bank.
+The City is always seeking to provide available space at the NRC to provide additional services to its residents within the CDBG target area.
 The City will continue to utilize its unique network of neighborhood associations to foster communication between the City and the neighborhoods at the resident level.
 In doing so, the Neighborhood Services Division can gain important feedback and citizen input from the residents themselves and overcome obstacles as they present themselves.